 But this time, you are operating under resource constraints and have to do with what you have.
 This is Frugality, defined by the official version (achieve more with less), but just in a problem-solving contest.

 Hence, the currency of a decent problem-solving answer to Amazon interview questions on the Frugality Leadership Principle would be a story about how you effectively ran with what you had to solve a challenge.

 Problem-solving and Learn & Be Curious

-Problem-solving themes under Learn & Be Curious are similar to those under Are Right A Lot.
+Problem-solving themes under Learn & Be Curious are similar to those under Are Right.
 The slight difference is in the nuances.
 While Are Right A Lot is about drawing on the expertise of others to inform or challenge your intuition, Learn & Be Curious is about acquiring knowledge.
-Both Leadership Principles make one a confident problem-solver, and you have probably demonstrated both LPs in real-life situations, possibly both at the same time.
+Both Leadership Principles make one a confident problem-solver, and you have probably demonstrated both LPs in real-life situations, possibly both simultaneously.
 However, in an Amazon interview situation, it would be helpful to focus your response on the details that matter for Learn & Be Curious.

 Therefore, the currency of a workable answer under this Leadership Principle in an Amazon interview is a story of the steps you took to acquire expertise that you did not have to solve a problem.

-I hope this article helped you understand the nuances of sharing problem-solving situations when answering Leadership Principles questions in behavioural interviews at Amazon.
-If you fancy taking your interview preparation to the next level, check out our signature training courses (Amazon Interview Bootcamp and STAR Method Bootcamp) as well as interview coaching.
-If you are just researching Amazon but have not been invited to the interview, check out our Big Tech Resume Review service performed by an acting Amazon recruiter.
-And do join our community where you can always find interview partners.
+We hope this article helped you understand the nuances of sharing problem-solving situations when answering Leadership Principles questions in behavioural interviews at Amazon.
+If you fancy taking your interview preparation to the next level, check out Amazon Interview Whizz, our signature training course.
+It is based on our insights from thousands of interviews, coaching sessions and hiring decisions.